oneoaas-golib/bosun/docs/definitions.md

 The message body.
 This is formated in HTML (TODO: Unless What?
 I think always currently, maybe I should link to issue)

 #### subject
 The subject of the template.
 This is also the text that will be used in the dashboard for triggered incidents.
+The format of the subject is plaintext.

 ### Template Variables

 #### Ack
 The value of Ack is the URL for the alert acknowledgement.
-This is generated using the (TODO: link to system configuration variable that sets the hostname).
+This is generated using the [system configuration's Hostname](/system_configuration#hostname) value as the root of the link.

 #### Expr
 The value of Expr is the warn or crit expression that was used to evaluate the alert in the format of a string